nhsconnect/gpconnect/pages/accessrecord_structured/accessrecord_structured_development_resources_overview.md

 StatusReason is used in GP Connect to carry information about why the status of a medication has been changed to stopped.
 In GP systems when a medication is stopped the clinician has to enter a date when it was stopped and the reason why it was stopped.

-clearly not every medication will have a status of stopped but when it does this information is of a high clinical importance and **MUST** be included in the message.
+Clearly not every medication will have a status of stopped but when it does this information is of a high clinical importance and **MUST** be included in the message.

 In the GP Connect FHIR profiles we have used the 'MUST SUPPORT' flag to represent the required data items as described above.